dgraph-io/dgraph/wiki/content/deploy/index.md

 Dgraph Live Loader correctly handles assigning unique IDs to blank nodes across multiple files, and can optionally persist them to disk to save memory, in case the loader was re-run.

-{{% notice "note" %}} Dgraph Live Loader can optionally write the xid->uid mapping to a directory specified using the `-x` flag, which can reused given that live loader completed successfully in the previous run.{{% /notice %}}
+{{% notice "note" %}} Dgraph Live Loader can optionally write the xid->uid mapping to a directory specified using the `--xidmap` flag, which can reused given that live loader completed successfully in the previous run.{{% /notice %}}

 ```sh